 No matter extend C drive greyed out in Windows 11 or Extend Volume is disabled to a data partition, when you cannot extend partition with nonadjacent Unallocated space, run NIUBI Partition Editor to move Unallocated space to be adjacent.

-- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume" option, drag the middle block towards right in the pop-up window, then Unallocated space will be moved to the left.
+- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume" option, put the mouse pointer in the middle of D drive and drag it towards right in the pop-up window, then Unallocated space will be moved to the left.

 - Right click C: drive and select "Resize/Move Volume" again, drag the right border towards right to combine this Unallocated space.

-- Press Apply on top left to take effect.
+- Click OK and back to the main window, click Apply on top left to take effect.